Neogoma/stardust-SDK-doc/update.md

 * **SDK**
     * feat: update data capture for 3D meshing
 * **Dashboard**
-    * feat: keyboard navigation on editor
+    * feat: keyboard navigation on the editor
     * feat: increased editor loading speed
     * feat: 3D model of the space can now be viewed in the editor
 * **API (premium feature)**